 - The candidates and political parties will vary between each constituency, but you can only cast your vote for your particular constituency

 London-wide Assembly Member - Orange coloured ballot paper

 - This is for the party or independent candidate that you would like to have a London-wide Member seat on the Assembly

 - You can cast one vote for a political party or an individual standing as an independent candidate

-For more information please download our detailed factsheet below.
 For information on how your votes will be counted, please view the ‘Counting the votes’ page.